khryniewicz/searchgpt/README.md

 ## Usage

-You need to obtain API keys and put them into `.env` file
+You need to obtain API keys and put them into `.env` file:
 ```
 OPENAI_API_KEY=sk-***
 PINECONE_API_KEY=***